 How Much Does it Cost to Start an Amazon Business?

 Are you interested in starting an Amazon business, but you’re worried about the expenses involved?
 Great news!
 The cost is most likely not as high as you think it is.
-According to our research, starting an Amazon business from scratch costs approximately $3,800.
+According to our research from such you tube videos and google search, starting an Amazon business from scratch costs approximately $3,800.
 This, of course, includes Amazon fees, product cost, and other essential initial investments.

 However, many Amazon sellers start out with $500 or less.
 Although large companies invest over five figures when starting their new business.
 This means that the amount you spend starting an Amazon business depends on the seller’s preferences with any of the mentioned amounts extremely capable of achieving success on Amazon.

 How Much Does it Cost to Start Selling on Amazon?

 One of the leading platforms for selling on Amazon, analyzed thousands of Amazon online sellers to determine precisely how much they spent when they started their Amazon business.